Teekeks/pyTwitchAPI/docs/index.rst

 A simple twitch chat bot.
 Chat bots can join channels, listen to chat and reply to messages, commands, subscriptions and many more.

-See here for more info: `twitchAPI.chat <modules/twitchAPI.chat.html>`_
+See here for more info: :doc:`/modules/twitchAPI.chat`

 .. code-block:: python

-    from twitchAPI import Twitch
+    from twitchAPI.twitch import Twitch
     from twitchAPI.oauth import UserAuthenticator
-    from twitchAPI.types import AuthScope, ChatEvent
+    from twitchAPI.type import AuthScope, ChatEvent
     from twitchAPI.chat import Chat, EventData, ChatMessage, ChatSub, ChatCommand import asyncio